web3privacy/grants/README.md

 - 1st draft on mid Dec
 - Final Version on 10 Jan

-# ✵ Privacy Beat - ranking system of all privacy-related projects in the Web3
+# ✵ Privacy Beat: ranking system of all privacy-related projects in the Web3

 ### Project Overview
 In the digital age, privacy is not just a priority but a fundamental human right.
 Motivated by this belief, we are pioneering a platform that empowers the general public to discern the privacy levels of various Web3 services.